OptimalBPM/angular-actions/README.md

 Where the scope would be set to global if one wanted to notify outside the local application(if the server implementation allows it).

 # Caching
-It should be possible to integrate this with a cache mechanism like [angular cache](https://github.com/jmdobry/angular-cache), so that caches are invalidated based on incoming actions events.
+It should be possible to integrate this with a cache mechanism like [angular cache](https://github.com/jmdobry/angular-cache), so that caches are invalidated based on incoming actions.
 If for example a component like angular-schema-form-dynamic-select uses angular-cache to cache list items, the cache key could be constructed to match the name of the relevant action, using an expression in a property.
 Angular-action could then be tasked to loop the cache key store for keys matching the event.

 For example, a key called "item/1" should be invalidated if an item/1/create | remove | update | delete - action is received.
 So when the dynamic-select displays the list items, it gets a cache miss, reloads the data from the server and caches that instead.